andrew henderson menu

 So let’s start with the obvious question, why Grenada?

-Yes, Grenada is called the spice island or the “Spice Isle” of the Caribbean, owing to its nutmeg production among other spices like cinnamon and mace.
+Yes, Grenada is called the spice island or the ‘Spice Isle’ of the Caribbean, owing to its nutmeg production, among other spices like cinnamon and mace.
+In fact, it’s one of the world’s largest exporters of nutmeg.

-The country also boasts the world’s first underwater sculpture park.
+The country also boasts the world’s first underwater sculpture park, and plenty of world-class resorts, hotels and beautiful beaches.

-The country comprises three main islands – Grenada, the largest, and two sister islands, Carriacou, and Petite Martinique.
+Grenada comprises three main islands – Grenada, the largest, and two sister islands, Carriacou and Petite Martinique.

 There are several other smaller islands that are also part of Grenada.